Germania Building: Description

-The 8-story, 117752 sqft building was designed by German-trained architects Schnetzky & Liebert and was, at the time of its construction, the largest office building in the city of Milwaukee.
+The 8-story, 117752 sqft building was designed by German-born architects Schnetzky & Liebert and was, at the time of its construction, the largest office building in the city of Milwaukee.
 In addition to its characteristic copper pickelhaube domes, the building was graced by a 10 ft-tall, three-ton bronze statue of Germania on a pediment over the door.

 In 1918, the building's name was changed to the Brumder Building in response to anti-German sentiment during World War I, and the statue was removed discreetly in the night.
 Efforts to trace the fate of the statue, which was stored for a while by sculptor Cyril Colnik, have proven futile, with one theory claiming that it was melted down for scrap during World War II, and another speculating that it may have gone to the Smithsonian Institution, and possibly still be there.